billk2/insulting/README.md

 2014-08-27

-Added keywords for Greetings.txt and Valedications.txt. triggered by typing 'Greetings!' and 'Bye!'
+Added keywords for Greetings.txt and Valedictions.txt. triggered by typing 'Greetings!' and 'Bye!'